ValeriaGjff/Call-Flow-Bitrix/README.md

 A system for automatic processing and routing of incoming calls with telephony integration, n8n and Bitrix24.

-The project automates the entire process of handling an incoming call: from receiving the call and speech recognition to determining the client type, searching for the client in the CRM, selecting the responsible manager, and transferring the data for call transfer.
+The solution automatically processes the incoming call: it recognizes the client’s speech, determines their name, segment, and city, checks existing cases in the CRM, selects the responsible manager, and returns the telephony route for call transfer.

+## Problem
+Handling an incoming call requires more than simply answering it.
+The system also needs to determine who should receive the call.

+Without automation, an employee has to manually:

+identify the caller;
+- determine whether the client is B2B or B2C;
+- search for the client in the CRM;
+- check whether an account manager is already assigned;
+- select a manager for a new client;
+- transfer the call;
+- create or update the CRM record;
+- handle interrupted or incomplete calls.

 ## Task
 ### When there is a large number of incoming calls, manual routing creates several problems: